danskernesdigitalebibliotek/dpl-react/README.md

 export default MyNewApplicationEntry;
 ```

 </details>

-To fake this in our development environment we need to pass these same data attributes into
+To fake this in our development environment we need to pass these same data
-out entrypoint.
+attributes into our entrypoint.

 <details>
   <summary>Example</summary>